opendatacube/datacube-ows/docs/cfg_wcs.rst

 section) and must contain at least one output format.

 Support for GeoTIFF and and NetCDF is included in datacube_ows.
-Adding another format would require writing a new python method to render the output images.
+Adding another format would require writing a new python methods to render the output images for WCS1 and WCS2.

 For 99% of users, then, this section should configure for GeoTIFF and NetCDF formats and look something like this: